 Not all options are available for all operating environments.
-A list of options specific to your operating environment appears in the SAS Companion documentation for your operating environment.
+A list of options specific to your operating environment appears in the SAS Help and Documentation.
 You can see a list of system options and their current values by opening the SAS System Options window or by using the OPTIONS procedure.
 To use the OPTIONS procedure, submit the following SAS program and view the results in the SAS log:

-'''

 PROC OPTIONS; RUN;

-'''

 There are four ways to specify system options.
-Some options can be specified only by using some of these methods.
-The SAS Companion documentation tells you which methods are valid for each system option:
+Some options can be specified using only some of these methods.
+The SAS Help and Documentation for your operating environment tells you which methods are valid for each system option:

-- Your system administrator (this could be you if you are using a PC) can create a SAS configuration file which contains settings for the system options.
-This file is accessed by the SAS System every time SAS is started. - Specify system options at the time you start up SAS from your system's prompt (called the invocation). - Change selected options in the SAS System Options window if you are using the SAS windowing environment. - 4.
+- 1. Your system administrator (this could be you if you are using a PC) can create a SAS configuration file which contains settings for the system options.
+This file is accessed by SAS every time SAS is started. - 2.
+Specify system options at the time you start up SAS from your system's prompt (called the invocation). - 3.
+Change selected options in the SAS System Options window if you are using the SAS windowing environment. - 4.
 Use the OPTIONS statement as a part of your SAS program.

 The methods are listed here in order of increasing precedence; method 2 will override method 1, method 3 will override method 2, and so forth.
-If you are using the SAS windowing environment, methods 3 and 4, the SAS System Options window and OPTIONS statement will override each other-so whichever was used last will be in effect.
+If you are using the SAS windowing environment, methods 3 and 4, the SAS System Options window and OPTIONS statement, will override each other-so whichever was used last will be in effect.
 Only the last two methods are covered here.
-The first two are very system dependent; to find out more about these methods see the SAS Companion documentation for your operating environment.
+The first two methods are very system dependent; to find out more about these methods see the SAS Help and Documentation for your operating environment.